 (d) Establish one or more interagency committees (such as the Federal Mail Executive Council, and the Interagency Mail Policy Council) as necessary to provide an exchange of information among Federal agencies;

 (f) Promote economy and efficiency in the selection and utilization of space, staff, equipment, and supplies; and

-(b) Identifying better business practices and sharing them with Federal agencies;
+(2) Identifying best business practices and sharing them with Federal agencies;

-(c) Developing and providing access to a Governmentwide management information system for mail;
+(3) Developing and providing access to a Government-wide management information system for mail;

-(f) Establishing, developing and maintaining interagency mail committees;
+(6) Establishing, developing, and maintaining interagency mail committees;

-(h) Maintaining a web site for mail communications policy; and
+(8) Maintaining a publically accessible website for mail communications policy; and

-(i) Serving as a point of contact for mail issues.
+(9) Serving as a point of contact for all Federal agencies on mail issues.